 - it should also include what happens if shareholders fall into dispute, how such disputes can be resolved, and how shareholders can exit the business in a fair way, including whether there are pre-emption rights to other shareholders to purchase the exiting shareholder’s shares, and if so, on what basis and how the shares are valued.

-Negotiating new terms in a shareholders agreement
+Amend a shareholders agreement

 Many disputes between shareholders and the company and company’s officers are down to a difference in expectations and a breakdown in communication.
 As an alternative to the other more serious remedies available to a shareholder, the company and the shareholders may prefer to at least try to sit around a table and discuss matters to reach a resolution by amending a shareholders agreement.